Cyber AssessValydex™by iFeelTech

 Client Trust And Data Sovereignty

-Professional services, healthcare, legal, and financial firms increasingly encounter explicit client requirements for privacy-first infrastructure and strong jurisdictional controls.
+Professional services, healthcare, legal, and financial firms increasingly encounter client requirements for privacy-first infrastructure and demonstrable jurisdictional controls over data storage and access.

-Before changing any platform, map your real operational dependencies.
+Before changing any platform, catalog your real operational dependencies by business process rather than just the application level.

 Core Systems To Inventory